Updated Oct. 3, 2023

 The catch?
 If you want to make any money, you have to be more than just a good author.
-Increasingly you have to be a publicist too, building an audience to buy your books.
+You have to be a publicist too, building an audience to buy your books.
 And the vast majority of books will not earn enough for their authors to live on.
+Boooo

 How to make a living as an author

 If you want to be an author and not starve, you basically have two routes.